Ayfri/RAG/README.md

 - **Add files**: Use the "Add File" button in the Documents section
 - **Add folders**: Use the "Add Folder" button to upload entire directories
 - **Create symlinks**: Use the "Link" button to reference external files/folders
+- **Add URLs**: Use the "Add URL" button to include website content
 - **Delete files**: Click the trash icon next to any file
+- **Delete URLs**: Click the trash icon next to any URL
 - **Manual reindex**: Use the "Reindex" button to rebuild the vector index
-- **File types**: Files, directories, and symbolic links are clearly distinguished
+- **File types**: Files, directories, symbolic links, and URLs are clearly distinguished

 ## 🔧 Development